 Israel's decisive victory in the 1973 war had finally shattered the unity of the Arab states.
 Israel's position in the Middle East was now secured from the external threat of a hostile Arab alliance.
 However, the subsequent realignment of Egypt with the USA cast some doubt on the long-term commitment of the USA to financing Israel.
 If Arab states aligned with the USA, why should the USA continue to pump billions of dollars into Israel?
-Furthermore, with Egypt neutralised in the south the way was open for Israeli expansion in the North and East.
+Furthermore, with Egypt neutralized in the south the way was open for Israeli expansion in the North and East.
 The annexation of the occupied territories of the West Bank and the economic subordination of Jordan and Lebanon offered a way out of the increasing restrictions of intensive accumulation.

 But these policies ran against the interests of the USA.
 While the USA wanted Israel as its imperialist guard dog in the Middle East, it did not want this guard dog destabilising the region and upsetting America's oil rich allies - such as Saudi Arabia.
 Likud's policy of creating a greater Israel therefore required a loosening of the golden chains of US aid.

 The flight of capital from the western economies in the late 1970s, and the consequent growth of global finance capital, created the prospect of reducing Israel's reliance on US aid.
-By following a policy of economic liberalisation and deregulation it was hoped that Israel could tap into the flows of international capital and thereby reduce its dependence on the USA.
+By following a policy of economic liberalization and deregulation it was hoped that Israel could tap into the flows of international capital and thereby reduce its dependence on the USA.
 This policy of liberalisation advocated by the Likud Party also accorded with many amongst the Israeli bourgeoisie who, facing declining profits, wanted greater freedoms to find profitable areas of investment.

 As a consequence, within weeks of coming to office, Milton Friedman - one of the pioneers of what has now become known as 'neo-liberalism' - was summoned to advise on a programme of liberalisation.
 As a result of Friedman's advice the new Israeli government cut import tariffs and export subsidies, relaxed controls on the transfer of currency in and out of the country, and abandoned the fixed exchange rate of the Israeli pound with the US dollar.